JohanAanesen/Inmeta-Homeassignment/readme.md

 - I think the above solution worked out pretty well.
 Will continue implementing the REST service this way :beers:
 - Spent some time trying to figure out updating the data, my app would spout on a part of the code where i tried to update customerId.
 I had forgotten this was a foreign key and thus nothing would happen :neutral_face:
+- I had another problem where my OrderDate didn't get set, fixed it by first going through my classes and seeing that they did in fact have the OrderDate attribute in there.
+Then I checked the DB for the same, and finally I added a function that actually sets it now.
+I wanted the DB to default set it to currenttime, but that didnt work out.
+- Spent some time now getting the application/api up on Azure, it is available through https://inmeta20181027060410.azurewebsites.net/api
+- I should use EnvVars for saving username/password for the connectionstring, I just don't know how in .Net yet.

 Lessons learned:
 ---